-Decorator Pattern in Ruby
+Decorator pattern in Ruby

 Decorators allow us to add behavior to objects without affecting other objects of the same class.
 The decorator pattern is a useful alternative to creating sub-classes.
 We will look at an example where we use subclassing to solve a problem, and then look at how decorator objects provide a better solution.

-class with a cost method that returns 50.
+Imagine we have a Burger class with a cost method that returns 50.

 class Burger